Care, Data Science & AI

 Natural Language Processing on text data

 The ability of a computer program to understand a human language is called Natural Language Processing (NLP).
 One of the most well-known products that uses NLP is “Siri,” Apple’s virtual assistant.
 Siri uses NLP techniques to translate speech into commands (speech recognition) to navigate on the phone.
-But where does NLP actually fit in the healthcare industry?
-There is an awful lot of data that is being collected in healthcare.
-For example, through EHRs, reviews and other sources.
-Since healthcare has started to adopt advanced technologies, a huge amount of data is being collected.
-But how can we start putting this data to good use?

 That’s where NLP comes in.
-There is a lot of data at pharmacy and health insurance companies.
-By performing topic/sentiment analysis on, for example, patient reviews about pharmacies or customers about health insurers, it is possible to find out what is perceived positively and/or negatively.This insight can improve pharmacy and health insurer services, resulting in an increase in customer satisfaction.
-Additionally, we are in the age of social media: one negative post about a drug’s malfunction can cause a pharmaceutical company to face a lawsuit.
-NLP and other AI algorithms are being used today to quickly discover patterns and relationships in social media, local news reports and measurement data, for example.
+There is a lot of data at the pharmacy and health insurance companies.
+By performing topic/sentiment analysis on, for example, patient reviews about pharmacies or customers about health insurers, it is possible to find out what is perceived positively and/or negatively.This insight can improve the service of the pharmacy and the health insurer, resulting in an increase in customer satisfaction.
+Additionally, we are in the age of social media: just one negative post about a drug’s malfunction can cause a pharmaceutical company to face a lawsuit.
+NLP and other AI algorithms are used today to quickly discover patterns and relationships in social media, local news reports and measurement data, for example.
 By “scrapping” early warning signals from the Internet, the pharmaceutical industry can make better choices when it comes to their safety information, thus avoiding potential backlash and risks associated with it.

 What solutions are of interest to you?

-If this article has piqued your interest, we would love to get in touch to exchange views, inspire and explore which AI solutions are impactful and relevant for you!
+Right now, the healthcare industry is in the thick of the fight against corona.
+This crisis has accelerated the use of Artificial Intelligence, wearables and innovative healthcare apps.
+The examples in this article illustrate only some of the possibilities.
+If this article has piqued your interest, we would love to get in touch to exchange views, inspire and explore which AI solutions are impactful and relevant to you!
+We create the future for and with you!

 Questions?
 Please contact us